 - Before your trip notify us of which countries you will be traveling to and the dates of your visit.
 This will enable us to take precautions in case you have fraudulent activity on your account and prevent your card from being blocked while away.

 - Make sure you understand the daily spending and withdrawal restrictions associated with your debit and credit cards.

 - Leave a copy of the front and back of your card including the phone number for lost or stolen cards at home with a family member or trusted friend.

 - If you lose your card call us immediately to prevent any fraudulent charges, or call Visa Global Customer Assistance Services.
-Click here for the full list of toll-free phone numbers.
-Visa can assist you 24 hours a day, 7 days a week, including holidays.

 - When you’re abroad, take the same precautions at ATMs as at home.
 Don’t allow yourself to be distracted, cover the keypad with your hand when entering your PIN and never write your PIN down.
 If you suspect the machine’s card slot has been tampered with, don’t use it.